Dksie09/nexus-deposit-widget/README.md

-# Nexus Widget UI
+# Nexus Diposit Widget

-A modern, animated widget interface for cryptocurrency transactions with QR code support and real-time deposit tracking.
+A simple, modern and animated widget for Avail Nexus.

 ## Demo